Atlanta Travel Guides

 2 days

-Two days let you build a narrative—day one culture and gardens, day two food and neighbourhoods.
-Or compress a romantic escape, accessibility-focused trip, or friends' getaway into focused 48 hours.
-Most travellers find two days enough to feel satisfied without overwhelming logistics.
+Two days let you build a narrative — day one culture and gardens in Midtown, day two food and neighbourhoods in Inman Park and around Ponce.
+Or compress a romantic escape, a seniors-paced visit, or a friends' weekend into a focused 48 hours.
+Most travellers find two days enough to feel like they've tasted Atlanta without blurring the neighbourhoods into each other.

 3 days